- Our Work

 The World Conservation Union (IUCN) estimates that there are between 20,000-25,000 polar bears in the world.

-Polar bears are only found in the Arctic region and are highly dependant on the pack ice there since they spend much of their time hundreds of miles from land.
-The most important habitats for polar bears are the edges of pack ice, where currents and wind interact with the ice, forming a continually melting and refreezing matrix of ice patches and leads (open spaces in the ocean between sea ice).
+Polar bears are only found in the Arctic.
+The most important habitats for polar bears are the edges of pack ice where currents and wind interact, forming a continually melting and refreezing matrix of ice patches and leads (open spaces in the ocean between sea ice).
 These are the areas of where polar bears can find the greatest number of seals.

 Did You Know?

 The polar bear is the most carnivorous member of the bear family: most of its diet consists of ringed and bearded seals.

-Polar bears are highly dependant on older stable pack ice in the arctic region, where they spend much of their time on the ice hunting, mating, and denning.
+Polar bears are highly dependent on older stable pack ice in the Arctic region, where they spend much of their time on the ice hunting, mating and denning.
 They are generally solitary as adults, except during breeding and cub rearing.
 Polar bears are strong swimmers, and individuals have been seen in open Arctic waters as far as 200 miles from land, although swimming long distances is not preferred since it requires so much energy for adults and can be fatal to younger bears.

 Did You Know?